w4ester/supportletters/lettersupporter.md

 - All CVS contacts for Pharmacy Tech
 - BGE contacts for HVAC/Electrical/Renewable Energy

-**Week 2:** Email everyone else on the sign-up list systematically by industry cluster
+**now:** Email everyone else on the sign-up list systematically by industry cluster

 **Follow-up:** Call people who don't respond within 5 business days (as you suggested)